jeffhammond/HPCInfo/docs/Challenges-for-Interoperability-of-Runtime-Systems-in-Scientific-Applications.md

-This is a mirror of http://www.ieeetcsc.org/activities/blog/challenges_for_interoperability_of_runtime_systems_in_scientific_applications because that website has an invalid HTTPS certificate.
+This is a mirror of http://www.ieeetcsc.org/activities/blog/challenges_for_interoperability_of_runtime_systems_in_scientific_applications because that website had an invalid HTTPS certificate and now has disappeared from the internet.

 # Challenges for Interoperability of Runtime Systems in Scientific Applications